Coronavirus: Household recycling centres and banks - frequently asked questions

 Sites may be closed at short notice during the day, especially if containers become full and/or queuing traffic starts to cause widespread disruption to local roads.

-Why is Sherborne's Household Recycling Centre not re-opening?
+Why did Sherborne's Household Recycling Centre not reopen at the same time as the others?

 Sherborne HRC shares a Waste Transfer Station, which is where the waste at the kerbside goes after collection.
-More planning is required to prevent queuing HRC traffic disrupting bin collections by obstructing vehicles on the access road.
+More planning was required to prevent queuing HRC traffic disrupting bin collections by obstructing vehicles on the access road.
+This issue was resolved with the aid of Sherborne Town Council and the site reopened on Tuesday 2 June.

 When is the best time to visit?